phrazzld/scry-ios/BACKLOG.md

   - **Expected Outcome**: A Swift API client service (e.g., `ScryAPIService`) using `URLSession` and `async/await`.
 Includes methods for all MVP endpoints (`/auth/register`, `/auth/login`, `/memos`, `/cards/next`, `/cards/{id}/answer`, `PUT /cards/{id}`, `DELETE /cards/{id}`, `POST /cards/{id}/postpone`).
 Handles `Codable` mapping, basic HTTP error handling, and HTTPS enforcement.
   - **Dependencies**: [PHILOSOPHY-CRITICAL]: Define Core Data Models, [PHILOSOPHY-HIGH] Define Architectural Pattern

-### MVP - User Authentication (FR1)
+### User Authentication (FR1)
 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement User Signup Flow (Email/Password)**
   - **Complexity**: Medium
   - **Rationale**: Enables new users to create accounts, a prerequisite for using the application's core features (FR1).
+Without authentication, user data cannot be persisted or retrieved from the backend.
   - **Expected Outcome**: Functional SwiftUI screens for email/password signup.
 ViewModel logic for input validation and interaction with the API client for the `POST /auth/register` endpoint.
 Secure handling of credentials.
 User session initiated upon successful signup.
 Basic error messages displayed to the user.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement API Client Layer, [PHILOSOPHY-CRITICAL] Define Core Data Models (User), [PHILOSOPHY-HIGH] Define Architectural Pattern

 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement User Login Flow (Email/Password)**
   - **Complexity**: Medium
-  - **Rationale**: Allows existing users to access their accounts and data (FR1).
+  - **Rationale**: Allows existing users to access their accounts and data (FR1), essential for a personalized experience and core to the authentication flow.
   - **Expected Outcome**: Functional SwiftUI screens for email/password login.
 ViewModel logic for input validation and interaction with the API client for the `POST /auth/login` endpoint.
 Secure handling of credentials.
 User session initiated upon successful login.
 Basic error messages displayed to the user.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement API Client Layer, [PHILOSOPHY-CRITICAL] Define Core Data Models (User), [PHILOSOPHY-HIGH] Define Architectural Pattern

 - **[Chore] [PHILOSOPHY-CRITICAL]: Implement Secure Token Storage (Keychain) and Session Management**
   - **Complexity**: Medium
   - **Rationale**: Securely stores authentication tokens to maintain user sessions across app launches, aligning with NFR6 (Security) and Swift Persistence standards (Keychain).
+Essential for a seamless user experience.
   - **Expected Outcome**: Authentication tokens (e.g., JWT) are securely stored in the device Keychain upon successful login/signup.
 API client automatically includes the token in authenticated requests.
 Session state (logged-in/out) is managed within the app, allowing automatic login if a valid token exists.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement User Login Flow, [PHILOSOPHY-CRITICAL] Implement User Signup Flow

-### MVP - Memo Input & Card Generation (FR2, FR3)
+### Memo Input & Card Generation (FR2, FR3)
 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement Memo Input UI (SwiftUI Modal)**
   - **Complexity**: Medium
   - **Rationale**: Allows users to input Memos, which are the source for AI card generation (FR2).
-This is a primary interaction for content creation and must be low-friction.
+This is a primary interaction for content creation and must be low-friction to align with Scry's core principle of minimal friction.
   - **Expected Outcome**: A SwiftUI modal view (e.g., `MemoInputView`) presented from the Review Screen.
 Includes a multi-line `TextEditor` for memo input and a "Submit" button.
-UI is minimalist and easy to use.
+UI is minimalist and easy to use, following the design principles of simplicity and focus on content.
   - **Dependencies**: [PHILOSOPHY-HIGH] Define Architectural Pattern, [Feature] [PHILOSOPHY-CRITICAL] Implement Core Review Screen Structure (to present from)

 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement Memo Submission to Backend**
   - **Complexity**: Medium
-  - **Rationale**: Sends user-created Memos to the backend for asynchronous card generation (FR2, FR3), enabling the core value proposition.
+  - **Rationale**: Sends user-created Memos to the backend for asynchronous card generation (FR2, FR3), enabling the core value proposition of Scry's AI-powered card creation.
   - **Expected Outcome**: The `MemoInputView`'s ViewModel submits Memo text to the `POST /memos` endpoint via the API client.
 Handles the HTTP 202 Accepted response.
 UI provides feedback on submission (e.g., dismisses modal, subtle confirmation).
-User is returned to the Review Flow.
+User is returned to the Review Flow immediately after submission, maintaining flow.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement API Client Layer, [PHILOSOPHY-CRITICAL] Define Core Data Models (Memo), [Feature] [PHILOSOPHY-CRITICAL] Implement Memo Input UI

-### MVP - Core Card Review Experience (FR4, FR5, FR6)
+### Core Card Review Experience (FR4, FR5, FR6)
 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement Core Review Screen Structure (`ReviewScreen`)**
   - **Complexity**: Large
   - **Rationale**: Provides the main interface for the continuous review flow (FR4), displaying one card at a time.
-This is the central user experience of the MVP.
+This is the central user experience of the MVP and embodiment of Scry's "Seamless Review" vision.
   - **Expected Outcome**: A main SwiftUI view (`ReviewScreen`) that fetches the next card via `GET /cards/next` upon appearing or after a card is answered.
 Displays a single `CardView` (see below).
-Manages loading states and empty states (no cards to review).
+Manages loading states and empty states (no cards to review) with user-friendly UI.
+Opens directly on app launch, implementing the "always reviewing" principle.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement API Client Layer, [PHILOSOPHY-CRITICAL] Secure Token Storage and Session Management, [PHILOSOPHY-HIGH] Define Architectural Pattern

 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement Multiple Choice Card View (SwiftUI Component)**
   - **Complexity**: Medium
   - **Rationale**: Creates the visual representation of a multiple-choice card and its interactive elements (FR5).
+This component is the primary interface for user learning and recall.
   - **Expected Outcome**: A reusable SwiftUI view (`MCCardView`) capable of displaying a question, a list of choices (buttons or tappable rows).
+Design is clean, accessible, and focused on readability and ease of interaction.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Define Core Data Models (Card)

 - **[Feature] [PHILOSOPHY-CRITICAL]: Implement MC Card Interaction (Answering & Feedback)**
   - **Complexity**: Medium
   - **Rationale**: Enables users to answer MC questions, receive immediate feedback, and trigger SRS updates on the backend (FR5, FR6).
+This is the core interaction loop for active recall practice.
   - **Expected Outcome**: In `MCCardView`, tapping a choice sends the answer to the `POST /cards/{id}/answer` endpoint via the API client.
 UI provides immediate visual feedback (e.g., highlighting correct/incorrect choice).
 After feedback, triggers transition to the next card in `ReviewScreen`.
   - **Dependencies**: [Feature] [PHILOSOPHY-CRITICAL] Implement Multiple Choice Card View, [PHILOSOPHY-CRITICAL] Implement API Client Layer, [Feature] [PHILOSOPHY-CRITICAL] Implement Core Review Screen Structure

 - **[Enhancement] [PHILOSOPHY-HIGH]: Implement Smooth Card Transition Animation**
   - **Complexity**: Medium
   - **Rationale**: Enhances user experience (NFR1 - Performance, NFR5 - Usability) by providing fluid and engaging feedback when moving between cards in the Review Flow.
+Aligns with Scry's "Smooth UX" core principle.
   - **Expected Outcome**: A polished, performant animation (e.g., slide, fade) when transitioning from one card to the next.
-Transitions should be <300ms and maintain 60fps.
+Transitions should be <300ms and maintain 60fps as specified in NFR1.
   - **Dependencies**: [Feature] [PHILOSOPHY-CRITICAL] Implement Core Review Screen Structure

-### MVP - Card Management Actions (FR7, FR8, FR9)
+### Card Management Actions (FR7, FR8, FR9)
 - **[Feature] [PHILOSOPHY-HIGH]: Implement Card Editing UI and Logic**
   - **Complexity**: Medium
   - **Rationale**: Allows users to correct AI-generated content or refine their cards (FR7), improving card quality and user trust.
+Critical for mitigating the "Black Box" generation risk identified in the MVP plan.
   - **Expected Outcome**: A UI element (e.g., button/menu item) on the `MCCardView` or `ReviewScreen` to trigger an editing interface (e.g., modal sheet).
 The interface allows modifying the card's question and choices.
 Saving updates the card via the API client (`PUT /cards/{id}`).
   - **Dependencies**: [Feature] [PHILOSOPHY-CRITICAL] Implement Multiple Choice Card View, [PHILOSOPHY-CRITICAL] Implement API Client Layer

 - **[Feature] [PHILOSOPHY-HIGH]: Implement Card Deletion UI and Logic**
   - **Complexity**: Small
   - **Rationale**: Allows users to remove unwanted or incorrect cards (FR8), giving them control over their learning material.
+Essential for handling low-quality AI generations.
   - **Expected Outcome**: A UI element on the `MCCardView` or `ReviewScreen` to trigger deletion.
 A confirmation prompt is displayed.
 Confirming deletion sends a `DELETE /cards/{id}` request via the API client and removes the card from the local review sequence, transitioning to the next card.
   - **Dependencies**: [Feature] [PHILOSOPHY-CRITICAL] Implement Multiple Choice Card View, [PHILOSOPHY-CRITICAL] Implement API Client Layer

 - **[Feature] [PHILOSOPHY-HIGH]: Implement Card Postponing UI and Logic**
   - **Complexity**: Small
   - **Rationale**: Provides a simple way for users to skip a card they don't want to review immediately (FR9), without deleting it.
+Enhances user control over the review flow.
   - **Expected Outcome**: A UI element on the `MCCardView` or `ReviewScreen` to trigger postponement.
 Sends a `POST /cards/{id}/postpone` request via the API client.
 The card is removed from the current review sequence, and the app transitions to the next card.
   - **Dependencies**: [Feature] [PHILOSOPHY-CRITICAL] Implement Multiple Choice Card View, [PHILOSOPHY-CRITICAL] Implement API Client Layer

-### MVP - Cross-Cutting Concerns
+### Cross-Cutting Concerns
 - **[Enhancement] [PHILOSOPHY-CRITICAL]: Implement Comprehensive Accessibility (WCAG 2.1 AA) for MVP User Flows**
   - **Complexity**: Medium
   - **Rationale**: Ensures the application is usable by people with disabilities, aligning with Scry's vision of a frictionless experience for all.
-This is critical for a quality user experience.
+This is critical for a quality user experience and inclusive product.
   - **Expected Outcome**: All user-facing UI elements in the MVP flows (Login, Signup, Memo Input, Card Review, Card Actions) are accessible.
 This includes proper VoiceOver labels, hints, traits, dynamic type support, sufficient color contrast, and keyboard navigation where applicable.
   - **Dependencies**: All MVP Feature UI items.

 - **[Enhancement] [PHILOSOPHY-HIGH]: Implement User-Facing API Error Handling for MVP Flows**
   - **Complexity**: Medium
-  - **Rationale**: Ensures the app handles network and API errors gracefully, providing informative feedback to the user and preventing a broken experience.
+  - **Rationale**: Ensures the app handles network and API errors gracefully (NFR4 - Reliability), providing informative feedback to the user and preventing a broken experience.
   - **Expected Outcome**: The API client translates HTTP/network errors into meaningful error types.
 UI layers handle these errors by displaying user-friendly alerts or messages (e.g., "Could not log in.
 Please check your connection and credentials.").
-Key errors are logged.
+Key errors are logged using the structured logging system.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Implement API Client Layer, All MVP Feature items involving API calls.

-### MVP - Testing
+### MVP Testing
 - **[Task] [PHILOSOPHY-HIGH]: Write Unit Tests for Authentication Logic/ViewModels**
   - **Complexity**: Medium
   - **Rationale**: Ensure the core user authentication flows (signup, login, session management) are reliable and testable.
-Validates core business logic independently from UI.
+Validates core business logic independently from UI, aligning with the "Design for Testability" principle.
   - **Expected Outcome**: Comprehensive unit tests for authentication ViewModels, covering successful login/signup, input validation, error handling, session management, and edge cases.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Create Initial Unit and UI Test Targets, [PHILOSOPHY-CRITICAL] Implement User Login Flow, [PHILOSOPHY-CRITICAL] Implement User Signup Flow

 - **[Task] [PHILOSOPHY-HIGH]: Write Unit Tests for Card Review Logic/ViewModels**
   - **Complexity**: Medium
   - **Rationale**: Ensure the critical card review functionality (fetching, answering, transitions) works correctly and reliably.
+This tests the core user experience functionality.
   - **Expected Outcome**: Comprehensive unit tests for Review flow ViewModels, covering card fetching, answer submission, SRS state transitions, and error handling.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Create Initial Unit and UI Test Targets, [Feature] [PHILOSOPHY-CRITICAL] Implement Core Review Screen Structure, [Feature] [PHILOSOPHY-CRITICAL] Implement MC Card Interaction

 - **[Task] [PHILOSOPHY-HIGH]: Implement Basic UI Tests for Core User Flows**
   - **Complexity**: Medium
-  - **Rationale**: Validate that critical end-to-end user journeys function correctly from a UI perspective.
+  - **Rationale**: Validate that critical end-to-end user journeys function correctly from a UI perspective, ensuring a smooth user experience.
   - **Expected Outcome**: UI tests that simulate key user flows: login, signup, viewing a card, answering a card, adding a memo.
 These tests should run on a simulator and verify the correct UI elements appear and interact properly.
   - **Dependencies**: [PHILOSOPHY-CRITICAL] Create Initial Unit and UI Test Targets, All MVP Feature UI items